ethereum/hive/simulators/ethereum/engine/README.md

 The PoS consensus relies on the Engine API, which receives commands from the consensus clients.
 This suite mimics a consensus client using a mocking tool to test specific scenarios and combinations of Engine API calls.

-The Consensus Layer mocker switches between HTTP and WS calls throughout the tests' runtime.

-Clients with support for the merge are required to run this suite and, at the moment, none of the clients' versions in the docker containers support this functionality.
-Therefore local modifications to the clients' Dockerfile are required before running this suite to verify using a valid branch/version.
+Clients with support for the merge are required to run this suite:
+ - merge-go-ethereum
+ - merge-nethermind

 ## Architecture